zapier/resthooks/posts/docs.md

 ## Links

-1. [Security Best Practices](/docs/security/) patterns to verify intent and identity for hooks.
+1. [Security Best Practices](/docs/security/) - Patterns to verify intent and identity for hooks
-2. [Performance Best Practices](/docs/performance/) patterns for ensure your code is performant.
+2. [Performance Best Practices](/docs/performance/) - Patterns for ensure your code is performant
-3. [Delivery Failure & Retries](/docs/retries/) patterns to ensure delivery is complete.
+3. [Delivery Failure & Retries](/docs/retries/) - Patterns to ensure delivery is complete
-4. [Alternatives To REST Hooks](/docs/alternatives/) other real-time patterns in use around the web.
+4. [Alternatives to REST Hooks](/docs/alternatives/) - Other real-time patterns in use around the web

 ## What are REST Hooks?
 What are they not?